Natalitta/almond_bakery/README.md

 There was a bug with using classes for buttons and anchor tags due to Bootstrap, some of them do not work unless changed into ids, I tried to specify them more precisely mentioning there parent element but it didn't work either.
 So I added style attribute to a few anchor tags to avoid using an id  multiple times.

+There was a bug with not displaying an error message if the form wasn't valid.
+Fixed by adding error varible to the context when rendering.

+In some browsers Deletion wasn't cancelled when the cancel button was clicked.
+Fixed by adding onclick event handler to the "Cancel" button so that it cancels the default form submission action.

 ## Deployment

 ### Version Control